saal-core/doc-analyzer-llm/docker/HOW_TO_USE_DOCKER.md

 ## Integrations and one-click setups

-The integrations below are templates or tooling built by the community to make running the docker experience of ASK AFADI AI easier.
+The integrations below are templates or tooling built by the community to make running the docker experience of Digital Guide easier.

-### Use the Midori AI Subsystem to Manage ASK AFADI AI
+### Use the Midori AI Subsystem to Manage Digital Guide

-Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the ASK AFADI AI docker backend to the Midori AI Subsystem.
+Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the Digital Guide docker backend to the Midori AI Subsystem.

 Once that is done, you are all set!